Ferlab-Ste-Justine/terraform-null-kubernetes-installation/README.md

 - revision: Internal variable used to trigger a reprovisioning of the installation when the module changes.
 Can be used externally (ideally only in cases of an emergency) to explicitly force a re-installation (by passing the date and time as a value for example).
 Such explicit retriggerings should obviously be commited in version control to keep an audit of all impacting actions on shared environments.
 - k8_ingress_http_port: Port on the kubernetes workers that will be used for ingress http traffic
 - k8_ingress_https_port: Port on the kubernetes workers that will be used for ingress https traffic
+- k8_cluster_name: Name of the kubernetes cluster.
+Mostly relevant if you want to reference multiple kubernetes clusters with the same configuration file.
+Defaullts to **cluster.local**

 # Output Variables